Ponoi Atlantic Salmon

 Ponoi Boats and Guides

-Productive fishing water is accessible in both directions from the camp by boat, and remote beats are reached by boat or hovercraft.
+Productive fishing water is accessible in both directions from the camp by boat, and remote beats by boat or hovercraft.
 Fishing beats are rotated.

 You'll fly to Helsinki, Finland, and spend the night at a very nice hotel (not included, but the outfitter gets a great rate for the group at Hotel Kamp).
 In the morning, you'll take a charter flight to Murmansk, Russia.
 In Murmansk, you'll be greeted by members of the lodge staff who will assist you with customs and baggage transfers.
 You'll then board a Mi-8 helicopter and fly directly to the Ponoi Camp, approximately a two-hour flight.

-Roundtrip air transportation from Murmansk to the Ponoi River Camp; seven nights and six full fishing days at the Ponoi, all meals and accommodations at the river, vodka and wine with dinner, soft drinks, fishing permits, and one guide, boat, and motor for each two anglers.
+Roundtrip air transportation from Murmansk, Russia to the Ponoi River Camp, all meals and accommodations at the river, Wi-Fi, wine and vodka with dinner, and fishing permits.

 Packages do not include:

-Roundtrip airfare from your home to Murmansk, roundtrip airfare Helsinki Murmansk (approximately $1,150.00 and subject to change), meals and accommodations in Helsinki or other en route cities, visa processing, alcoholic beverages— aside from the vodka and wine served with dinner, other items of a personal nature, gratuities to guides and camp staff, and travel insurance.
+Roundtrip airfare from your home to Murmansk, roundtrip airfare Helsinki, Finland to Murmansk, Russia (approximately $1,150.00 and subject to change), meals and accommodations in Helsinki or other en route cities, visa processing, alcoholic beverages— aside from the vodka and wine served with dinner, other items of a personal nature, gratuities to guides and camp staff, and travel insurance.